 We have some terrific cats who have been overlooked.
-When in a cage at our adoption events they don’t show all their wonderful qualities that we witness while they are in their foster homes.
+When in a cage at our adoption events, they don’t show all their wonderful qualities that we witness while in their foster homes.
 Often the cats feel nervous or anxious or may struggle from cage stress stemming from their time in a shelter.
 It is difficult for them to show how sweet and loving they are in that environment.
 Because of this, we offer these beautiful cats through our Foster to Adopt program.

 What do we mean by Foster to Adopt?
-After becoming a pre-approved adopter you will take the kitty home for up to a month at no cost.
-Purr Partners will provide the food, litter and vet care.
+After becoming a pre-approved adopter, you will take the kitty home for up to a month at no cost.
+Purr Partners will provide the food, litter, and vet care.
 During the month, you will see what we already know — these are very special kitties that just need someone to take a chance on them!

-At the end of the month, you will either complete the adoption for a reduced donation of only $50 or simply return the cat to us.
+At the end of the month, you will either complete the adoption for a reduced donation of only $50, or simply return the cat to us.

 If this appeals to you, we encourage you to consider one of these very special kitties.
 The beautiful babies below are patiently waiting for their special person to come along and love them forever.

 If there is a kitty that speaks to your heart, please complete our adoption application HERE.

 Chimichanga (“Chimi”) almost lost her life in the shelter because no one knew what was wrong with her.
 She was doing lots of vomiting and just was not growing, but she loved life, and the shelter did not want to euthanize her, so they contacted us.
 When we got her, we took her in to our vet to see what was going on, and it was discovered that Chimi has megaesophagus.
 At the time, she had aspiration pneumonia which can be common with kitties with megaesophagus.
 However, since those first few weeks, we have gotten this sweet girl on a regimen that has made all the difference in the world for her, and for the past months, she has never developed pneumonia again.